-2. What you need to know before you take Warfarin tablets

-Do not take Warfarin tablets if you
+2. What you need to know before you take Warfarin 0.5mg Tablets Do not take Warfarin 0.5mg Tablets if you:

-- are allergic to warfarin or to any of the other ingredients of this medicine (listed in section 6) - are pregnant or may become pregnant or have had a baby in the last 48 hours - have or have ever had any bleeding problems • have recently had a stroke caused by bleeding in the brain - have had surgery within the last 72 hours or are going to have surgery in the - are taking non-steroidal anti-inflammatory drugs (NSAIDs), aspirin or anticlotting medicines as this may increase the risk of bleeding.
-(See section 2 'Other medicines and Warfarin tablets').
+• are allergic to warfarin sodium or any of the other ingredient of this medicine (listed in section 6)

+• are pregnant or may become pregnant or have had a baby in the last 48 hours

+• have or have ever had any bleeding problems

+• have recently had a stroke caused by bleeding in the brain

+• have had surgery within the last 72 hours or are going to have surgery in the next 72 hours

+• are taking non-steroidal anti-inflammatory drugs (NSAIDs), aspirin or anti-clotting medicines as this may increase the risk of bleeding.
+(See Section 2 Other medicines and Warfarin 0.5mg Tablets).